 Kevin McCloud has spent the year looking for innovative new ideas that provide green alternatives and help to reduce the effects of global warming while also reducing the effect that building developments have on the environment.

-When speaking about the new type of render, Kevin McCloud praised CORKWALL for its high-quality thermal and audio insulation properties.
+When speaking about the new type of render, Kevin McCloud praised Thermocork for its high-quality thermal and audio insulation properties.

 He talked about how the material allows structures to breathe while providing resilience to external conditions.